besacier/AMMIcourse/README.md

 # Collecting data with mobile apps: project (10h)

 By Laurent Besacier, Univ.
-Grenoble Alpes
+Grenoble Alpes.
+You can do this project as a **pair** of students.

 **Todo before starting the project (3-4h)**